Team Building for GO Stadium Cliffhanger

 - Toxicroak (1 point) can beat down Steel types and threaten Fairy types with Sludge Bomb, but loses to Flying, Psychic, and Ghost types.

-- Magneton (0 points) with Discharge and Magnet Bomb counters Flying types, resists Psychic attacks, and hits Fairy types hard.
+- Perrserker (1 point) with Foul Play and Iron Head counters Flying types, resists Psychic attacks, and hits Fairy types hard.
 It loses to Fighting and Ground attacks.

 - Venusaur (5 points) tears through Ground and Water-type Pokemon and shores up Fighting and Fairy weaknesses thanks to its Poison typing.
 It’s most vulnerable to Flying and Fire types, and Psychic types with Confusion.

-- Lapras (1 point) with Ice Shard, Surf, and Skull Bash provides additional Flying and Fire coverage and supports the team with high natural bulk.
-It’s most vulnerable to Fighting and Electric types.
+- Rainy Castform (0 points) with Weather Ball and Thunder provides additional Fire coverage and supports the team with decent bulk.
+It’s most vulnerable to Grass and Electric types.

-- Alolan Marowak (1 point) rounds out the team as a hard counter to Fighting and Psychic types, coverage with Bone Club, and a resistance to Fairy and Grass-type attacks.
+- Alolan Muk (1 point) rounds out the team as a hard counter to Psychic types and a resistance Grass-type attacks.

 This gives you a fairly well-rounded team, but even the example above has some gaps.
-Sableye poses a problem so Alolan Marowak could be swapped for Togekiss to similarly counter Fighting types, but this makes the team more vulnerable to Electric attacks (Raichu with Brick Break could do some damage).
+Opposting Altaria could pose pose a problem.
 Team building is a game of give and take.
 See which picks work for you and experiment with different ways to build out your coverage!